 He loves Green Tea or freshly brewed coffee, while I love Yorkshire Gold or English Breakfast tea.

 My cup of tea also signals it’s time to write.
 I’ve recently finished writing my first manuscript, based on my blog and my memoirs.
 It’s currently with my publisher for the first stage of editing.
 I wrote over 71000 words!!
 It was an epic undertaking and it was fuelled by cups of tea.
 Many cups of tea!!

 I’m sure once the second editing phase starts many more cups of tea will be consumed….along with my favourite French Vanilla Coffee.

 Long before COVID entered our world, I had a “virtual” life.
 A life where my friends were online.
 The concept of “tea with friends” changed for me since my diagnosis of a rare bone disease and subsequent disability.

 I want my blog, my Podcast and my forum, to have the feeling of inviting you to come and sit with me and talk about everything and anything.
 Just as you would with a best friend or favourite family member.
-I hope my future book will also ignite the same sense of feeling safe, nutured and at home.
+I hope my upcoming book will also ignite the same sense of feeling safe, nutured and at home.

 There’s the key words…”at home”.
 A cup of tea and the act of making it, conjures up the feeling of being at home.